MARK STEPHENS

 In 1997, I founded Yoga Inside Foundation, organizing and supporting ongoing therapeutic yoga classes in hundreds of inner city and poor rural schools, treatment centers, prisons and other alternative settings in 42 states, traveling around the United States conducting therapeutic yoga trainings for teachers involved in the project.
 This experience brought me to focus more and more on developing and implementing the best possible yoga teacher training program.
 Yoga Journal magazine recognized the Yoga Inside initiative with its 1st Annual Karma Yoga Award in 2000.

 What's next?
-Well, first it's what's constant: staying in my daily practice (morning pranayama/meditation, afternoon asana and whatever invites me), eating well, sleeping well, cultivating close connections with dear friends and family, always using my brain in new ways, and immersing myself in nature every day I can.
+First, it's what's constant: staying in my daily practice (morning pranayama/meditation, afternoon asana and whatever invites me), eating well, sleeping well, cultivating close connections with dear friends and family, always using my brain in new ways, and immersing myself in nature every day I can.
 And more breathing through my heart, especially in a world beset with crazy problems, while always opening to greater clarity and joy – always and forever.

 Namaste,